Regular Language

 • Union \cup is written as |

-Recursive Definition of Regular Expressions
+Recursive Definition of Regular Expression

 Let Σ\Sigma be an alphabet.